Disable Sudo Password Prompt or Extend Timeout in Linux

 sudo -i

-The default inactivity timeout is usually 5 minutes before Linux will prompt for your sudo password again.
+The default inactivity timeout is usually 5 minutes before Linux prompts you for your sudo password again.
 You can extend this timeout by editing the sudoers file.
-The visudo command opens an editor and points it to the sudoers file (Ubuntu defaults to nano, other systems use Vi)
+The visudo command safely opens this file in your default text editor (Ubuntu uses nano by default, while other systems might use vi).

 sudo visudo

-Add to the end of it ,timestamp_timeout=60 (where 60 is the amount of minutes).
+Add the following to the end of this line: timestamp_timeout=60 (where 60 is the number of minutes you want to set).

 /etc/sudoers.tmp